SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide enjoyed the peaceful break after completing her scrap route.
 Fluttershy had become one of her closest friends, and she always stopped her on her way home from scrapping.
 She couldn't stay too long, however, as her scrapping day was also the day Fluttershy had tea with Discord.

-Oxide hadn't formerly met Discord yet, but she'd seem him around.
+Oxide hadn't formally met Discord yet, but she'd seen him around.
 She thought about staying to have tea with them, but in reality, she wanted to get home after all that trotting.

 Both mares finished their tea and Fluttershy took the dishes away.